whitneyburton/portfolios/students/1611-back/katy-farmer/20170421-katyfarmer-m3.md

 Feedback from Andy:
 It was an absolute pleasure to have you both on the team and leading us for Cloney Island.
 Our project benefited greatly from having you at the helm.
 I really appreciated how well organized you kept us.
 Your approach to managing our workflow with frequent check-ins and clarification of progress/problems was amazing and greatly comforting.
 You made going through the project more fun and were phenomenal at celebrating at a problem breakthrough.
 I don’t have any feedback on anything that I think you should change, but I encourage you to maintain your level of enthusiasm, organization, and team-oriented mindset.
 You’re awesome and so was the opportunity to work with you.

+Feedback from Ryan:
+Katy, it was a pleasure to work with you on Cloney Island.
+Your drive, management skills, and dedication to quality are inspiring.
+As you previously mentioned, I believe that one reason we worked well together was our similar approach.
+There's a bonus point?
+Let's do it.
+It requires a companion app?
+No points left behind.
+The final product of our efforts was a reflection of not only our team's will to succeed, but also your detail-oriented management.
+I predicted that managing five people was going to be a significant challenge, but you handled it in stride.
+I don't have any critical feedback for you, thanks for your hard work…it certainly paid off!

+Feedback from Max:
+Katy:
+You did a fantastic job as a project manager.
+You set the tone, made key decisions, and took full responsibility for managing and coordinating the project.
+I was impressed with how you both gave the members of our team the space to find where we could best contribute and also provided great direction.
+This project was an example for me of what a highly functioning team can accomplish with good work flow and great testing and your leadership was key to that success.
+It was a pleasure to work with you.

 ## D: Professional Skills
 (Intro)